About the SRS Museum

 SRS Heritage Foundation

 The SRS Heritage Foundation was chartered in 2005 and organized to interpret and preserve the history of the Savannah River Site.
 The Foundation's purpose is to assist in the operation and development of the museum, which seeks a broad public, private, and volunteer support base.
-The Foundation is a 501(c)3 non-profit corporation, which provides an added benefit when seeking financial and other donations due to its tax exempt status.
+The Foundation is a 501(c)3 non-profit corporation.
 The Foundation is governed by a 12-member Board of Directors.
 Membership is open to any individual who applies.

 Image courtesy of the South Carolina State Library.